Preparing tax returns can be a lucrative full-time or part-time business. And it can be easier than you think to become a tax preparer.

 There are many tax training resources:

 - The Accreditation Council for Accountancy and Taxation (ACAT) and National Association of Tax Professionals both present training courses.
 The ACAT offers an Accredited Tax Preparer credential to those who complete its courses and pass an exam.
-This is not required to be tax preparer but can help you get hired or paid more.
+Credentials are not required to be tax preparer but can help you get hired or paid more.

 You can access a comprehensive list of tax training resources from the IRS website.